GraphicHealer/AutounattendGUI/README.md

 ```
 Leave the powershell window open, you will need it later.

-Next, follow these instructions from OSDCloud and install the ADK and ADK-WinPE installers:
+Next, follow these instructions from OSDCloud to install OSD, ADK, and ADK-WinPE:
 https://www.osdcloud.com/osdcloud/setup
 > [!NOTE]
 > Follow the screenshots in the above instructions, they show you what options to choose in the Installers.